-To say the performances achieved by the player’s this term have been incredible would be an understatement.
+To say the performances achieved by the player’s this summer have been incredible would be an understatement.
 The performances have resulted in a flood of coaching inquiries from parents wanting the same for their children so we thought we’d share some info about our coaching techniques, something we’ve never done before, in an effort to help more players and coaches.

 One of the most common questions we receive is: “What makes the Cricket Academy different and how do your player’s perform so consistently?”